nrnb/GoogleSummerOfCode/.github/ISSUE_TEMPLATE/gsoc-project-idea.md

 Describe with a sentence or two why the project is this difficulty level.

 ### Size and Length of Project
-Define the project commitment as either "medium: 175 hours" or "large: 350 hours" and the timeline between 10 and 22 weeks, for example:
+Define the project commitment as either “small: 90 hours", "medium: 175 hours" or "large: 350 hours" and the timeline between 10 and 22 weeks, for example:
 - **medium: 175 hours**
 - **12 weeks**

+Note that the project length for small projects should be 10-12 weeks.

 ### Skills
 List skills/technologies that the student should be familiar with.
 Also tag the issue with these.